15 Hours / 15 CEs

 • Intended Audience

-This training is designed for mental health and allied professionals who are interested in integrating technology into clinical care to enhance treatment outcomes.
-It is suitable for individuals specializing in psychology, counseling, social work, or related fields who wish to incorporate digital tools into their clinical practice.
+This training is intended for mental health and allied professionals who are interested in integrating technology into clinical care and using digital tools to enhance treatment outcomes.
+It is designed for individuals specializing in psychology, counseling, social work, and related fields.

 • Experience Level

-This program is designed for licensed and pre-licensed mental health professionals seeking foundational knowledge in integrating digital tools into clinical practice.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with digital tools in clinical practice.

 • Practice Setting